coursehero/theia/docs/ar-render-service.md

 ---

 It's the job of the team utilizing `render-service` to "warm up the cache", if that is important.
 Otherwise every first request will be a cache-miss.
 The suggested behavior for a cache-miss is to just display a "loading" icon where the react app would have been, and just let the client render it when it's ready.
-Otherwise, the initial request would take longer than ideal.
+Otherwise, the initial request would take longer than necessary.

 #### Monolith Changes

-`RenderBundle/RenderService` will need a way to resolve a component name (`StudyGuideCourseApp`) to the node project it came from (`coursehero/components/study-guides`) and its hash.
+`RenderBundle/RenderService` will need a way to resolve a component name (`StudyGuideCourseApp`) to the package it came from (`coursehero/components/study-guides`) and its hash.
 The js `gulp` build process will create a `Symfony/config/node-components.yml` file, which will contain an entry for all the packages under the namespace `coursehero/components/` and their correspoding hash values.

 node-components.yml: